A listing of recent publications, activity and achievements

 Kristoffer Neville In the last year, Kristoffer Neville has given lectures in Amsterdam, Berlin, Tours (France), Toronto, and Boston, on topics ranging from sixteenth-century sculpture to the early modern sense of past to friendships and collaborations among architects in the eighteenth century.
 Articles on these subjects of articles have also appeared recently or are in press.
 He has also been busy editing (with Lisa Skogh of the V&A in London) a book on Queen Hedwig Eleonora, the successor of Queen Christina, a largely unknown figure who was central to cultural production in around the Baltic in the second half of the seventeenth century.
 The book, Queen Hedwig Eleonora and the Arts.
 Court Culture in Seventeenth-Century Northern Europe, is in press with Routledge (Ashgate imprint), and will appear in December 2016.

 J.P.
-Park’s new manuscript project, “A New Middle Kingdom: Painting and Cultural Politics in Late Chosŏn Korea,” was recently accepted for publication at the University of Washington Press.
+Park’s new manuscript project, “A New Middle Kingdom: Chinese Art and Cultural Politics in Late Chosŏn Korea (1700–1850),” was recently accepted for publication at the University of Washington Press.
 He is also editing a volume on Korean art history, which presents two dozen essays and critical articles by scholars from Asia, the United States, and Europe.
 He has recently published two articles, “Classic or Cliché?
 The Mustard Seed Garden Manual of Painting in Modern Context” and “Koreans are White?
 Art, Nation, and Post-Globalization” in Orientations and Third Text, respectively.
 In addition, he has articles forthcoming in Art Bulletin and East Asian Publishing and Society.

 Conrad Rudolph During the last year, Conrad Rudolph was elected Fellow of the Medieval Academy of America.
 Fellows are elected for life and are chosen from all fields of medieval studies–history, history of science, literature, philosophy, religious studies, art history, etc. He had two articles appear, “The Parabolic Discourse Window and the Canterbury Roll: Social Change and the Assertion of Elite Status at Canterbury Cathedral,” Oxford Art Journal; and, co-written with Ramya Srinivasan (lead author) and Amit Roy-Chowdhury, “Computerized Face Recognition in Renaissance Portrait Art,” Signal Processing Magazine (despite the name this is the second most widely read journal in its field worldwide).
 He was the keynote speaker at conferences in Australia and Spain, lecturing on both medieval art history and computerized face recognition, and he spoke at the Getty Center.
 He is currently working on “The Tour Guide in the Middle Ages: Guide Culture and the Mediation of Public Art.”